-Mothers who have had normal deliveries will spend about an hour recovering in the labor and delivery suite after delivery.
+After giving birth, mothers who have had normal deliveries will spend about an hour recovering in the labor and delivery suite after delivery.
 This will give you the opportunity to breastfeed and enjoy skin to skin time with your baby.
 The lactation consultant or your nurse will be available to assist you with this first breastfeeding.
 After the recovery period, you will be transferred to your assigned room in The BirthPlace.
 Each room contains many amenities for your comfort including a television, personal storage space, a self-regulated adjustable bed, and a private bathroom with a shower.
 Throughout CMC, all guests are able to access free Wi-Fi so you can immediately announce your happy news.

 In the short time you are a patient at The BirthPlace, you can expect a variety of people to visit your room during your stay.
 Staff at the hospital must check-in to ensure you have all of the information and support you need.

 The following people may stop in your room while you are here:

 - Nurses or nursing assistants check on you to make sure you are safe, comfortable and have everything you need.

 - Maternal Child Health Services managers or hospital administrators may stop by to make sure you are happy with your stay and the care you are receiving.